buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 Section 5: Moving From Low- to High-Fidelity
 --------------------------------------------

-{% include figure.html url="/images/section-opening-placeholder-image.png" alt="Temporary Image" description="Design is a process that ideally moves from low-fidelity deliverables (sketches, iconic layouts and blockframes), which are faster to create, to high-fidelity deliverables (wireframes, mockups and prototypes), which are slower to create." %}
+{% include figure.html url="/images/ch3/c3-s5-p1-1-levels-of-fidelity.png" alt="Levels of Fidelity" description="Design is a process that ideally moves from low-fidelity deliverables (sketches, iconic layouts and blockframes), which are faster to create, to high-fidelity deliverables (wireframes, mockups and prototypes), which are slower to create.
+(This is a placeholder image, I’ll be remaking something of my own.)" %}

+Before I kick off the final section of this chapter, it’s worth mentioning that in this section, **I’m providing a comprehensive overview of a variety of different stages of a typical design process**.

+Every studio is different and many won’t use **all of these processes**, preferring one method over another.
+I think it’s worth highlighting all of these approaches, however, so that your understanding is well-rounded.
+With that note of caution sounded, **let’s dive in**.

 **In the final section of this chapter, I’ll explore the process of creating design deliverables at the page level,** stressing the need to develop your user interface at a range of fidelities, including: